Korean Radish Kimchi (kkakdugi) Recipe

 • Leave the kkakdugi in room temperature 1-2 days to ferment, away from direct sunlight.
 If it's cold, I leave it out at room temperature 2 days.
 If it's warm , I leave it at room temperature 1 day.

 • Place it in the refrigerator.
 Depending on your taste preference, let it ferment for a month before trying it.
-I like it the best after 2 months.

 Similar Posts